prahladyeri/enforce-git-message/README.md

 + dfdc715 feat(auth): added social login using twitter
 ```

-Examples of invalid commit messages resulting in an exception:
+Examples of invalid commit messages resulting in an error message:

 ```diff
 - 61c8ca9 fix for navbar not responsive on mobile